freelawproject/courtlistener/DEVELOPING.md

 (Make sure you're in the right directory when you do this.)

-If that goes smoothly, it'll launch Solr, Postgresql, Redis, Celery (with access to Tesseract), Django, and a Selenium test server.
+If that goes smoothly, it'll launch Solr, PostgreSQL, Redis, Celery (with access to Tesseract), Django, and a Selenium test server.
 Whew!

 You then need to do a few first time set ups: